Fanzzzd/repo-wizard/README.md

 </div>
 <br>

-Tired of the tedious copy-paste dance when applying LLM-suggested code changes?
-Repo Wizard is your **code refactoring staging area**, designed to bridge the gap between AI suggestions and your local codebase safely and efficiently.
+Tired of the tedious and error-prone copy-paste dance when applying AI-generated code changes?
+Repo Wizard is your professional AI programming assistant, designed to safely and efficiently bridge the gap between AI suggestions and your local codebase.

-It helps you apply complex, multi-file code changes suggested by Large Language Models (like GPT-4, Claude, Gemini, etc.) with full control and reviewability.
+It helps you use any language model to apply complex, multi-file code changes to your project in a fully controllable and reviewable way.

 ## Why Repo Wizard?
-The Human-in-the-Loop Philosophy
+Beyond Autonomous AI Agents

 Unlike fully autonomous AI agents that can feel like a black box, Repo Wizard puts you firmly in the driver's seat.
 It embraces a **human-in-the-loop** philosophy where control belongs to the user, not the AI.